JhondyDario/Omnibites/README.md

 The mobile app is still in planning, and no official APK exists yet — any you find is fake.
 The native Android version will bring exclusive perks like smart search, offline downloads, notifications, and a waveform editor, all designed to make soundbites even more powerful on the go.

+**Compatibility**

+Omnibites integrates seamlessly with **iiSU** and other retro frontends that support custom soundbite playback.
+Because all soundbites are stored in **MP3 format** and limited to **10–15 seconds**, they are extremely lightweight — typically between **200 and 300 kbps**, rarely exceeding **400 kpbs per clip**.
+This ensures fast loading, smooth playback, and excellent audio quality across compatible platforms.

+Using open formats and minimal metadata makes it easy to extend or embed soundbites into any frontend that supports custom audio hooks or media previews.

 ---

-Omnibites **does not store audio files** on its servers.
+The platform **does not store audio files** on its servers.
 All audio comes directly from Archive.org, a non-profit digital preservation repository.
-We respect copyright and only work with openly accessible content.
+Copyright is respected, and only openly accessible content is used.

-Omnibites is free and ad‑free.
-If you enjoy what you see or simply want this project to keep growing, you can support the developer directly:
+The service is free and ad‑free.
+If you enjoy what you see or simply want the project to keep growing, you can support the developer directly:

 <div align="center">